China stimulus hints, slowing spread of virus lift stocks

 China, the world’s second-largest economy, is struggling to get manufacturing back online after severe travel restrictions were imposed to contain the coronavirus.
 Japanese exports fell for the 14th straight month in January, data showed.

 Investors are waiting to see what other growth-supportive measures could be introduced, particularly in the euro zone.
-They will also keep an eye on the minutes from the U.S. Federal Reserve’s last meeting.
+They will also keep an eye on the minutes from the U.S. Federal Reserve’s last meeting due later in the day.

-The Fed has signaled that it’s keeping an eye on the coronavirus impact but has no intention of cutting interest rates anytime soon.
-Many analysts reckon it could be forced to change its mind.
+The Fed has signalled it’s keeping an eye on the coronavirus impact but does not plan to cut interest rates anytime soon.
+But some analysts reckon the Fed may have to change its mind.

-“Given the risks we see to both growth and inflation falling short of expectations this year, we still expect the Fed’s view on the need for additional rate cuts to shift later this year,” NatWest analysts told clients, adding they were “not at this time removing rate cuts from our forecast.”
+“Given the risks we see to both growth and inflation falling short of expectations this year, we still expect the Fed’s view on the need for additional rate cuts to shift later this year,” NatWest analysts told clients.

-But the contrast between euro zone and U.S. economic indicators are weighing on the euro, which has reached a three-year low versus the dollar, though it rose back above the $1.08 level it breached on Tuesday for the first time since 2017.
+The contrast between European and U.S. data continued to pressure the euro, which fell below $1.08 on Tuesday for the first time in three years and now stands around $1.079..

-Brent crude futures rose around 0.7% to $58.12 a barrel, as a reduction in supply from Libya offset concerns about weaker Chinese demand.
+The dollar index meanwhile inched up to a near five-month high buoyed by weakness in the euro and yen.